 \subsection{Proposed Model Architecture}

 An audio signal is represented sequence of feature vectors $S=\{S_1,S_2,...S_T\}$, where $T$ is the length of the utterance.
-In the proposed method the concept of a target window is used, to which and embedding is related.
-A target window $X_t$ is a segment of speech representing features from $S_t$ to $S_{t+C-1}$, where $t \in \{1,2,...T-C+1\}$ and $C$ denotes the target window size.
+In the proposed method the concept of a target window is used, to which the embedding is related.
+A target window $X_t$ is a segment of speech representing features from $S_t$ to $S_{t+C-1}$, where $t \in \{1,2,..., T-C+1\}$ and $C$ denotes the target window size.
 The left neighbour window of the target window is defined as the segment between $S_{t-N}$ and $S_{t-1}$, and the segment between $S_{t+C}$ and $S_{t+C+N-1}$ represents the right neighbour window of the target window, with $N$ being the single sided neighbour window size.
+When $t-N <0$, the left neighbor window will be padded with zeros, and when $t+C+N-1>T$, the right neighbor window will be padded with zeros.
 The concatenation of left and right neighbour segments is further referred to $Y_t$.
 The proposed approach aims to find joint latent factors between target window segment $X_t$ and the concatenation of left and right neighbour window segments $Y_t$, for all segments.
 For convenience the subscript $t$ is dropped in following derivations where appropriate.
 Two different context use configurations can be used.

 Figure \ref{context prediction} illustrate these two approaches.
 The audio signal is split into a sequence of left neighbour segment, target segment and right neighbour segment.
-In the first approach (left side on figure \ref{context prediction}), the concatenation of the left neighbour segment and right neighbour segment ($Y$) is input to a VAE model\cite{kingma2013auto}, and target window ($X$) is predicted.
+In the first approach (left side on figure \ref{context prediction}), the concatenation of the left neighbour segment and right neighbour segment ($Y$) is input to a VAE model \cite{kingma2013auto}, and target window ($X$) is predicted.
 In the second approach (right side on figure \ref{context prediction}) the target window ($X$) is the input to a VAE model, and neighbour window ($Y$) is predicted.

-The first approach is referred to as the contextual joint factor synthesis encoder as it aims to synthesise the target frame $X$.
+The first approach is referred to the contextual joint factor synthesis (CJFS) encoder as it aims to synthesise the target window $X$.
 Only factors common between input and output can form the basis for such prediction, and the encoded embedding can be considered a representation of these joint factors.
 Similar to the standard VAE formulations, the objective function of CJFS is given in Eq. \ref{loss_context}: